Last Updated on 11 December 2020 by Beenote

-- Save time: Reduces time spent on taking notes in meetings and transcription in post-meeting.
+- Save time: Reduce your time spent on note-taking in meetings and transcription in post-meeting.

-- Increase your productivity: You can listen to items that you have missed or by a lack of understanding in order to properly produce your report.
+- Increase your productivity: You can listen again to elements that you have missed or because of a lack of understanding in order to accurately write up your minutes.

-- Reliability: Meeting recording greatly improves notes accuracy because you will eliminate problems resulting from incomplete or incorrect notes.
+- Be accurate: Recording the meeting greatly improves the accuracy of your notes, as you will eliminate problems resulting from incomplete or incorrect notes.

-- Protection: Record meeting in whole or part may serve as evidence in case of differences or misunderstandings or simply to confirm some facts.
+- Protection: Recording all or part of a meeting can be used as evidence in case of disagreements or misunderstandings or simply to confirm facts.

 5. Structure your notes

-Make a habit to always taking your notes in the same way.
-Use bullet lists, keep them concise, use keywords, common abbreviations (D.I.Y. = do it yourself, CEO = Chief Executive Officer) and personal (BRB = be right back) In order to save time, take notes directly on computer/tablet/mobile.
+Make a habit of always taking your notes in the same way.
+Use bullet lists, to-do lists, keep them concise, use keywords, common abbreviations (D.I.Y. = do it yourself, CEO = Chief Executive Officer) and personal (BRB = be right back) In order to save time, take notes directly on the computer/tablet/smartphone.

 6. Don’t hesitate to interrupt the meeting

-When taking notes, if a point is not clear, don’t hesitate to interrupt the speaker.
-Ask your questions, ask him to repeat or clarify the discussed points.Perhaps this may seem rude to you, but this is not, trust me.
-If you were attentive and you missed something, people will be glad to repeat.
-Probably other participants are in the same situation as you and they are shy to ask questions.
+When taking notes, if you feel a topic is unclear, don’t hesitate to interrupt the speaker.
+Ask questions, ask him to repeat or clarify the topics discussed.
+This may seem inappropriate or even rude, but it is not the case.
+If you were paying attention and missed something, people will be happy to repeat it.
+Probably other participants are in the same situation as you are and don’t dare to ask questions.

-If you are still not comfortable and you are an introvert personality type, record your next meetings.
-It will be an asset to you.
+If you are still uncomfortable having people rehearse, that you are an introverted person, at your next meetings, use the recording.
+It will be an asset for you.

-In another way, when the meeting doesn’t stay focus on the main objectives, it may be well to interrupt the meeting and bring people back to the right path.
-This task must be assumed by the leader but also from his partners.
+On another note, when you see that the meeting does not stay focused on the original objectives, it may be a good idea to interrupt the meeting and get people back on track.
+This is a task that needs to be done by the leader, but he also needs to have some support from the partners.

 7. Complete your notes immediately after your meetings

-Immediately read your notes, you are still in the heart of the matter!
-Verify that nothing has been forgotten, complete certain subject and organize your writings.
-Ideally, the minutes must be practically final at the end of the meeting.
-In order to spend a little time in post-meeting, it’s important to read back within 24 hours!
-After this period, we forget 50% of what we heard.
+Reread your notes immediately, you’re still in the thick of it!
+Check that nothing has been forgotten, complete some points, and organize your writing.
+Ideally, the minutes should be almost done by the end of the meeting.
+In order to spend little time in the post-meeting period, it is important to reread them within 24 hours!
+After this time, you forget 50% of what you heard.